webdevholland/jekyll-now/about.md

 permalink: /about/
 ---

-Hello! :wave: I'm a data analyst, mom and wife trying to make it a little easier to track my progress as I take on [#100DaysOfCode](https://www.100daysofcode.com/) and [#100DaysOfFitness](https://www.100daysofx.com/) challenges... so I decided to start this blog!
+Hello!
+I'm a data analyst, mom and wife trying to make it a little easier to track my progress as I take on [#100DaysOfCode](https://www.100daysofcode.com/) and [#100DaysOfFitness](https://www.100daysofx.com/) challenges... so I decided to start this blog!
 I was previously keeping track of these challenges at different sites, but will blog about both here instead.

-I decided to title this blog *Bit Of X* not only as a nod to #100DaysOfX, but also as a gentle reminder to myself that change can happen gradually, like small building blocks.
-I also like how "bit" can mean both a little amount of anything as well as the smallest unit of computer data.
+The *Bit Of X* blog title is partly a nod to #100DaysOfX.
+I wanted to also incorporate the word "bit" in the title because it can represent either a little amount of something or the smallest unit of computer data.
+While the computing reference ties in perfectly with my #100DaysOfCode progress which I'll blog about, it's actually the first definition - "a little amount of something" - that is more meaningful to me.
+Because whether it's learning to code or having a more varied fitness routine, positive change can be brought about by taking baby steps towards your goals.

 ### More Information